The role of individual compensation and acceptance decisions in crowdsourced delivery: Computational study

 \subsection{Sensitivity analysis}

-In the following, we analyze the sensitivity of the three performance indicators with regard to changes in the availability of occasional drivers $|J|$, the penalty for rejected tasks $\pnlty$, and the parameter $\utlty$ that affects the willingness to make detours.
+In the following, we analyze the sensitivity of the performance indicators with regard to changes in the availability of occasional drivers $|J|$, the penalty for rejected tasks $\pnlty$, and the parameter $\utlty$ that affects the willingness to make detours.
+We also analyze the impact of inaccuracies in the prediction of acceptance probabilities.
 For the sake of brevity, and since all effects can be readily demonstrated within the logistic acceptance probability model, we restrict our discussion of sensitivity to the above parameters to that model.
 The full set of results can be found in the electronic companion.

-\paragraph{Sensitivity towards availability of occasional drivers.} \cref{fig:sens_od} shows the savings in expected total cost and distance compared to the scenario with no occasional drivers, as well as the mean acceptance rates and fraction of tasks offered, respectively, for different numbers of (available) occasional drivers $|J|$.
+\paragraph{Sensitivity towards availability of occasional drivers} \cref{fig:sens_od} shows the savings in expected total cost compared to the scenario with no occasional drivers, as well as the mean acceptance rates and fraction of tasks offered, respectively, for different numbers of (available) occasional drivers $|J|$.
 We observe that the savings tend to increase with increasing availability of occasional drivers for all the performance indicators, which is to be expected since a higher number gives the company more options to select cost-efficient occasional drivers. \cref{fig:logistic_frac_acc_O} nicely illustrates that the number of tasks offered is always close to the maximum number possible (i.e., the minimum of $|I|$ and $|J$), while the mean acceptance always hovers around $65\%$.
 With a higher number of occasional drivers (i.e., with $|J| > |I|$), it is more likely to find occasional drivers who are more willing to accept the offers, and the mean acceptance increases (cf.\ \cref{fig:logistic_mean_acc_O}).